h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **keep_cross_validation_fold_assignment**: (GBM, DRF, Deep Learning, GLM, Naïve-Bayes, K-Means, XGBoost) Enable this option to preserve the cross-validation fold assignment.

--  **class_sampling_factors**: (DRF, GBM, DL) Specify the per-class (in lexicographical order) over/under-sampling ratios.
+-  **class_sampling_factors**: (DRF, GBM, DL, Naive-Bayes, AutoML) Specify the per-class (in lexicographical order) over/under-sampling ratios.
 By default, these ratios are automatically computed during training to obtain the class balance.
 This option is only applicable for classification problems and when **balance_classes** is enabled.

 -  **overwrite_with_best_model**: (DL) Check this checkbox to overwrite the final model with the best model found during training.
 This option is selected by default.

 -  **target_ratio_comm_to_comp**: (DL) Specify the target ratio of communication overhead to computation.
 This option is only enabled for multi-node operation and if **train_samples_per_iteration** equals -2 (auto-tuning).